warint/statcanR/README.md

 the most powerful analytical tools in higher education.
-By using data science and artificial intelligence within the platform, new theories, methods and concepts are being developed to study globalisation, innovation and digital transformations that face our society.
+By using data science and artificial intelligence within the platform, new theories, methods and concepts are being developed to study globalisation, innovation and digital transformations that our society faces.

-To learn more about the SKEMA Quantum Studio and the mission of the SKEMA Global Lab in AI, you can visit these following websites :
+To learn more about the SKEMA Quantum Studio and the mission of the SKEMA Global Lab in AI, please visit the following websites :
 [SQS](https://quantumstudio.skemagloballab.io) ; [Global
 Lab](https://skemagloballab.io/)